-A frequently-used method \cite{van_Dam:18, Flagan:22, Karpov:22} of estimating the losses induced by finite mirror diameter is the clipping loss model \cite{Hunger:10}.
+A frequently-used method \cite{van_Dam:18, Flagan:22, Karpov:22} of estimating the losses induced by finite mirror diameter is the clipping loss approximation~\cite{Hunger:10}.
 This method calculates the round-trip loss as the power falling outside of the bounds of the mirrors during one round trip, on the assumption that the mode shape is unaffected by the power loss \cite{Clarke:18}.
 Extending the treatment of \cite{Hunger:10} to the off-axis case as performed in \cite{Gao:23}, the clipping loss is calculated through

-where $u(x,y,z)$ is the cavity mode amplitude predicted by the geometric model, and $S_M$ is the mirror surface such that $\int_{S_\infty}\abs{u}^2 \, dA = 1$, where $S_\infty$ is the surface of an infinite mirror.
+where $u^{(G)}(x,y,z)$ is the cavity mode amplitude predicted by the geometric model, and $S_M$ is the mirror surface such that $\int_{S_\infty}\abs{u}^2 \, dA = 1$, where $S_\infty$ is the surface of an infinite mirror.
 The squared integral in the expression for $\loss{clip}$ accounts for the two reflections per round trip.

-The round trip losses predicted by the clipping and mode mixing methods are compared in Fig.~\ref{fig: spherical clipping loss comparison}.
-Generally, the clipping loss method underestimates the cavity loss, although the scale of the underestimate remains within an order of magnitude throughout.
-The biggest disparities between the methods occur at the transverse resonances, where the clipping loss model overestimates the loss because the loss is reduced by transverse mode mixing, which the clipping model cannot invoke.
+The round trip losses predicted by the clipping approximation and mode mixing method are compared in Fig.~\ref{fig: spherical clipping loss comparison}.
+Generally, the clipping loss approximation underestimates the cavity loss, although the scale of the underestimate remains within an order of magnitude throughout.
+The biggest disparities between the methods occur at the transverse resonances, where the clipping loss approximation overestimates the loss because the loss is reduced by transverse mode mixing, which the clipping approximation cannot invoke.
 For particular configurations the difference can surpass a factor of 10.
-Overall, the clipping loss model is sufficient to estimate the round trip loss within an order of magnitude, with the exception of configurations of significant mixing, for which the clipping loss estimate is conservative.
+Overall, the clipping loss approximation is sufficient to estimate the round trip loss within an order of magnitude, with the exception of configurations of significant mixing, for which the clipping loss estimate is conservative.